lvoegtlin/cobra/README.md

                         If you already have a conda environment for the project.
 Enter the name.
   -gh, --git-hook       Install a pre-commit git hook which updates the conda
-                        environment file before you commit
+                        environment file before you commit.
+This is just working, if the current environment is the environment of the project!

 ```